SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 3. We are now moving on to the final way to train our code, using `Vertex AI` service.

-    1. Start by enabling it by searching for `Vertex AI` in the cloud consol and go to the service
+    1. Start by enabling it by searching for `Vertex AI` in the cloud console and go to the service

     2. The way we are going to use Vertex AI is to create custom jobs because we have already developed docker containers that contains everything to run our code.
 Thus the only command that we actually need to use is